 San Diego State University, Associated Students

 The Associated Students of San Diego State University, together with their Green Love Sustainability Advisory Board, are advancing sustainability on campus including LEED platinum buildings, composting, bike lanes, and greener events.
-In 2011, 2012 and 2013, the Associated Students donated to Go Zero to offset attendee travel for all 13,000 fans during Greenfest.
+In 2011, 2012 and 2013, the Associated Students donated to The Conservation Fund to offset attendee travel for all 13,000 fans during Greenfest.
 As a result, the Fund has planted a total of 471 trees at Lake Ophelia and Upper Ouachita National Wildlife Refuge in Louisiana.

 Based in San Diego, CA, SeatPlanners Incorporated is one of the nation’s leading providers of transportation services for corporate events and conventions.
 With every seat they book, SeatPlanners makes a donation to plant that trap the CO2 emissions resulting from transportation for each of their events.

-U-Haul customers renting equipment at participating company locations across North America and on uhaul.com can donate to Go Zero to offset carbon emissions.
+U-Haul customers renting equipment at participating company locations across North America and on uhaul.com can donate to The Conservation Fund to offset carbon emissions.
 More than 17,000 U-Haul locations participate, and every dollar collected by U-Haul goes directly to the Fund.
-Since 2007, more than one million U-Haul customers have elected to offset their emissions, raising nearly $3.3 million to plant more than 330,000 native trees on behalf of Go Zero and wildlife refuges nationwide.
+Since 2007, more than one million U-Haul customers have elected to offset their emissions, raising nearly $3.3 million to plant more than 330,000 native trees on behalf of The Conservation Fund and wildlife refuges nationwide.
 So far U-Haul donations have restored more than 1000 acres of forest—that’s the size of 860 football fields—even larger than New York’s Central Park.
 Over the next 100 years those trees will trap an estimated 400,000 tons of carbon dioxide.

 Feature Story: U-Can Do It: U-Haul Makes It Easy For Customers To Offset Emissions At Checkout